Scientists explain alien comet 'Oumuamua's strange acceleration

 Hypotheses were floated in light of its unexpected behavior, including fleeting speculation that it might actually have been an alien spacecraft.
 A new study has offered a more sober explanation - that 'Oumuamua's speed-up was due to the release of hydrogen gas as the comet warmed up in the sunlight.

 'Oumuamua (pronounced oh-MOO-uh-MOO-uh) lacks the tail of gas and dust characteristic of many comets.
 It was previously described as being cigar-shaped but now is thought to resemble a rocky pancake.
-Smaller than originally estimated, it is now pegged at approximately 115m by 111m, with a thickness of about 19m.
+Smaller than originally estimated, it is now pegged at approximately 375 feet (115 meters) by 365 feet (111 meters), with a thickness of about 60 feet (19 meters).

 Researchers said it appears that 'Oumuamua was born like many other comets as what is called a planetesimal - a small object formed in the early stages of planet formation - and was essentially a large, icy space rock.